How to Use the Southwest Low Fare Calendar to Get the Best Possible Deal on Flights (Video)

 “Whether they are looking to travel on certain days of the week or looking for the best prices across an entire month, we encourage customers to check out our Low Fare Calendar to find some of our lowest fare offerings,” the Southwest spokesman added.

-The Low Fare Calendar also takes the guesswork out of paying with points by allowing you to search for a flight by how many Rapid Rewards points each would cost.
-(Southwest’s Companion Pass, which you can get after earning 110,000 points in a year, is one of the best deals in travel).
+The Low Fare Calendar also takes the guesswork out of paying with points by allowing you to search for a flight by how many Rapid Rewards points each ticket would cost.
+Plus, as of January 2020, you can get a Southwest Companion Pass after earning 125,000 points in a year.

 And if you’re thinking of going somewhere but don’t know when to go, you can toggle between months to decide when the best, and least expensive, time to fly is.